Lee Smart (speedway rider): Career

 Smart raced for the Mildenhall Fen Tigers in the Premier League in 2008 after being released by the Birmingham Brummies mid-season, having previously been part of the Fen Tigers multi-trophy winning Conference League team in 2004.

-He was part of the Weymouth Wildcats team that won the 2008 Speedway Conference League and the Conference League Four-Team Championship, the latter was held on 18 October 2008 at Loomer Road Stadium.
+Smart was part of the Weymouth Wildcats team that won the 2008 Speedway Conference League and the Conference League Four-Team Championship, the latter was held on 18 October 2008 at Loomer Road Stadium.

-During the 2010 National League speedway season he won the National League Riders' Championship, held on 30 October at Rye House Stadium.
+During the 2010 National League speedway season, Smart won the National League Riders' Championship, held on 30 October at Rye House Stadium.

-He signed to race for Stoke Potters in the National League in 2013.
+Smart signed to race for Stoke Potters in the National League in 2013.
 His last season before retirement was riding for Poole Pirates in the 2014 Elite League speedway season and although he only rode four times the team won the title.

 In 2016, Smart came out of retirement to ride for the Isle of Wight Islanders during the 2016 National League speedway season.